Jarrettgohh/excel_data_automation/README.md

 # Usage
 1. Store the script anywhere in the file directory
+2. Update the `config.json` file accordingly
-2. Execute the script passing in the path to the folder that contains the data as the argument Eg: `C:/Users/<user_name>/Desktop/CV_test`
+3. Execute the script with the path to the target directory as the argument Eg: `C:/Users/<user_name>/Desktop/CV_test`
-3. Let the *magic* begin!
+4. Let the *magic* begin!

 # Working principles